Ram Nam Sankirtanam by Monks & Brahmacharins

 Ramakrishna Mission Saradapitha - Mayermandir saradapitha, Howrah, West Bengal, India

+The singing of Ramnam Sankirtan in the centres of the Ramakrishna Order was started by none other than Swami Brahmananda.
 Rama's name is often chanted or sung within the many traditions of Hinduism.
 In Mahabharata, Shiva states that uttering "Rama" three times is equal to pronouncing the thousand other names of God.
 "Ram Naam Satya Hai" (transl.
-The name of Ram is the truth) is commonly chanted by Hindus while carrying a dead body to be cremated.
-This recitation implies that
+The

 Ramakrishna Mission Saradapitha - Mayermandir saradapitha, Howrah, West Bengal, India